aalfiann/reSlim/readme.md

 You have to create new folder for each different module project.

-How to create new reSlim modules?<br>
+**How to create new reSlim modules?**
+Read the more detail information about modules in [reSlim-modules](https://github.com/aalfiann/reSlim-modules).
-Please look at this very simple project on [Github.com](https://github.com/aalfiann/reSlim-modules-first_mod).
+Or you can start to learn from this very simple project on [Github.com](https://github.com/aalfiann/reSlim-modules-first_mod).

 ### routers/